NONATO-03/dashboard-python-policiais/README.md

 </div>

 <div align="center">
-    <h1>Police Incident Analysis Dashboard</h1>
+    <h1>(deploy-render branch)Police Incident Analysis Dashboard</h1>
 </div>

 <p align="center">
-  An interactive web application developed with Python, Flask, and Pandas for the quantitative analysis of incidents involving police forces in the US.
+ An interactive web application made with Python, Flask, and Pandas for the quantitative analysis of incidents involving police forces in the US.
   <br />
   <a href="#key-features"><strong>Explore the Features »</strong></a>
   <br />